Dumboiroy/tp/docs/DeveloperGuide.md

 1. User requests to [<u>U1 View clients</u>](#use-case-view-clients).
 2. HeartLink shows a list of clients
-3. User requests to edit a specific person in the list
+3. User requests to edit a specific client in the list
 4. HeartLink edits the specified details of the clients.

    Use case ends.